I recently went to a workshop and during the break I happened to sit next to a woman I did not know before.

 (There are no secrets*, p.
 73)

-So by speaking bad about other you do not only hurt them, you effect your own reality. too.
+So by speaking bad about others you do not only hurt them, you effect your own reality, too.
 I really think the (Taijiquan and Qi Gong) world could be a better place if we all sticked to this:

 If you have nothing nice to say, say nothing at all.